ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/appendix_lds_01.md

 #### Preparations
-- It does not provide a dedicated interface board, but you can connect it to the power and UART of the embedded board as shown below.
+- It does not provide a dedicated interface board, but you can connect it to the power and UART of the embedded board as shown below. a
 ![](/assets/images/platform/turtlebot3/appendix_lds/lds_lines.png)

+**WARNNING** : The wiring colours of LDS-01 could differ from the picture by manaufacturers.
+{: .notice--warning}

 - OpenCR develops and downloads firmware through the Arduino IDE.
 Therefore, you must install the Arduino IDE in advance and install the OpenCR board package.
 Install through the following link document.